 Step 4.
 Scan the entire SD Card.

-If the scan doesn’t find any lost video files, click Scan entire disk for a deeper scan.
+If the initial scan doesn’t find any lost video files and you’ve only scanned a specific partition, click Scan entire disk for an even deeper scan.
+The deeper scan will look beyond the scanned partition to deliver the best results possible.

 Scan entire disk will also scan lost partitions for files